 New venture formation and entrepreneurship.
 Contemporary methods and best practices for the entrepreneur to plan, launch, and operate a new venture.
 Creation of a business plan.
-Prerequisites: MG 2003 or MG 3034 UK CREDITS: 15 US CR: 3/0/3

 MG 3164 TALENT ACQUISITION - LEVEL 5

 Models, methods, and practices of employee acquisition, including, human resource planning, job analysis, recruitment, selection and retention management, to achieve organizational effectiveness.